 - You will be asked to sign a confidential “Release of Information,” allowing Bethany College to inform key Bethany College personnel of your accommodation plan.

 - Once your disability has been certified, the SSD Coordinator will determine reasonable academic accommodations for you and send a memo outlining these recommendations to each of you instructors.

 - You are responsible for meeting with each of your instructors to discuss your accommodation plan.

 Americans with Disabilities Act of 1990

-A student with a disability requiting accommodation under the American with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973 is obligated to inform Bethany college, through official documentation, in order to receive reasonable accommodation to ensure equal access to educational opportunities, programs, and activities.
+A student with a disability requiring accommodation under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973 is obligated to inform Bethany College, through official documentation, in order to receive reasonable accommodation to ensure equal access to educational opportunities, programs, and activities.